What does unique operator identifier mean?

 Minespider commentary

 Unique operator identifier answers a different question from product identity: which actor is responsible for an action, role, or disclosure.
-It helps keep responsibility, evidence, and access rights separate from the product record itself, which matters in multi-actor passport and traceability systems.
+It is an actor-identity control: the evidence consequence is that responsibility, permissions, and actions can stay separate from the product record itself while remaining connected to the correct value-chain actor.

 Common confusions